 - This ends with the worst possible outcome in Tarzan; Kerchak and Kala's child wanders away from its sleeping parents, and is promptly caught and killed by Sabor.

 - It's Played for Drama in The Rugrats Movie, where the babies get stranded in the forest.
 The parents actually noticed that time and were terrified.

 - This is almost the entire plot of the movie Baby's Day Out, where a rich baby gets away from three bumbling kidnappers and leads them through all manner of dangers.

 - Ghost in the Machine: During the babysitter scenes, an infant girl proceeds to wander off into the kitchen while the virtual killer starts overheating the gas stoves.
 Luckily, the babysitter catches the little girl in time before anything bad can happen.

-- Lois McMaster Bujold's Miles Vorkosigan learned to walk relatively late, but still young enough that they don't expect any sense.
+- In Lois McMaster Bujold's Vorkosigan Saga, Miles Vorkosigan learned to walk relatively late, but still young enough that they don't expect any sense.
 (Given they find him riding a horse when he doesn't know how to ride, probably right.)

 - In Neil Gaiman's The Graveyard Book, the assassin is shocked to find that Bod was capable of crawling away while he killed the rest of the family and sets out to hunt for him.

 - In The Casual Vacancy, Robbie Weedon wanders off and drowns because his sister, Krystal, is too busy getting Fats Wall to shag her to supervise him properly.

 - In Pet Sematary, Louis's son Gage.
 He doesn't even wander that far before the inevitable happens.